Addybuddy9/Adobe_1A_Hack_the_Horizon/README.md

-Certainly!
-Here’s a more polished, professional version of your README summary.
-This style maintains clarity and approachability but adopts a more formal, concise tone suitable for technical reviewers, colleagues, or hackathon judges.

 # PDF Outline Extraction System

 This project delivers a robust, high-performance solution for extracting structured outlines from PDF documents.
 Developed for the Adobe India Hackathon 2025 (Challenge 1a), the system translates unstructured PDFs into clear, organized JSON representations of their logical structure.